Skip to content

 Uncomputation is the process of reversing the effects of quantum operations, restoring the state of qubits to their initial \(|0\rangle\) state.
 Failing to properly uncompute intermediate results can lead to incorrect final measurement results and wasted resources.
 In Qmod, intermediate results are typically stored in local variables, which are scoped inside a function and are inaccessible outside of it.
 Hence, local variables must be used in a way that enables subsequent uncomputation.
 Specifically, their interactions with other objects must be restrictive to be subsequently disentangled from them.

-• const - the object is immutable up to a phase, that is, its computational-basis state components remain constant in their magnitude, but their phases may shift.
+• const: A parameter of a quantum operation is constant if it is immutable up to a phase.
+That is, the magnitudes of its computational-basis state components remain unchanged, while their phases may shift.

-• An argument in a function call is determined by the mutability modifier used in the parameter declaration (mutable by default, or using the keywords permutable and const, see more under Function Declarations).
+• An argument in a function call is classified according to the modifier used in the matching parameter declaration.

 • Use as right-value quantum expression is const.
 Right-value expressions occur in the following contexts:

-• On the right-hand side of a numeric-assignment and amplitude-encoding assignment.
+• On the right-hand side of a numeric assignment or amplitude-encoding assignment.

-• Use as left-value expression in numeric assignment (both out-of-place and in-place) is permutable.
+• Use as left-value expression in numeric assignments (both out-of-place and in-place) and amplitude-encoding assignments is non-const.

-The parameters of a quantum function may be declared with the modifiers permutable or const.
-Generally, a const parameter is restricted to const use contexts and a permutable parameter is restricted to either const or permutable use contexts.
+Generally, a qperm function is restricted to use only permutation operations, and a const parameter is restricted to const use contexts.
 Violation of these restrictions results in a compilation error.

 However, flexibility is often required in the implementation of lower-level building blocks.
 The cumulative effect of the function on the quantum parameters in these cases satisfies its declared restrictions, but individual operations violate it.
 Well known examples are the implementation of Toffoli gate, and arithmetic addition in the Fourier bases.
 Both are permutation-only operations taken as a whole, but internally use Hadamard gates and rotations.

 It is not scalable to validate the correct cumulative effect of a description automatically in the general case.
-But you can suppress the fine-grained enforcement of variable use with the unchecked specifier using the following syntax:
+However, you can suppress the fine-grained enforcement of function classification with the disable_perm_check and disable_const_checks specifiers using the following syntax:

-The decorator @qfunc has the optional parameter unchecked declared thus -
+The decorators @qfunc and @qperm have the optional parameters disable_perm_check and disable_const_checks declared thus -

 Examples

-Example 1 - Correct use of permutable and const parameters
+Example 1 - Correct use of permutation and const parameters

-In the example below, function foo has two parameters - param1 is declared const, and param2 is declared permutable.
-Their use in foo's body is consistent with their declaration.
-Note that the restriction on param2 is carried over to its use in the lambda expression passed to apply_to_all.
-In this case, the parameter of function Z is declared const since it is merely a relative phase flip.
+In the example below, function foo is declared qperm, and its first parameter param1 is declared const.
+The definition of foo is consistent with these declarations.
+Note that the restriction on param1 is carried over to its use in the lambda expression passed to apply_to_all.

-param2 = param1 + 1; // OK - assignment LHS is permutable and RHS is const
+param2 = param1 + 1; // OK - assignment is a permutation and RHS is const

 apply_to_all(lambda(qb) {